 Choosing where to live while studying is a big decision and it’s important to take the time to find out what’s available and what would best suit your needs.
-The University offers a variety of options to suit your needs and budget, from on-campus accommodation in our Student Village to University-managed developments and partnership halls just off-campus.
+The University offers a variety of options to suit your needs and budget, from on-campus accommodation in our Student Village to University-managed developments and third party provider halls of residences just off-campus.
 Whatever you are looking for, our Accommodation Services team is on hand to help you find a great place to live.

 Based in the heart of Lincoln’s city centre, most student accommodation at the University is either on our Brayford Pool Campus or just a short distance away.
-Students are able to choose from a range of places to live, from University accommodation, both on and off campus, to partnership halls.
+Students are able to choose from a range of places to live.
 All University accommodation is supported by our Residential Warden team.

 The Student Village comprises the University’s on-campus accommodation and is made up of two purpose-built waterfront complexes: Lincoln Courts and the University’s latest on-campus residential development, Cygnet Wharf.
 Both developments place students close to the University’s academic buildings, Student Services, and Students’ Union, while the city’s high street is only half a mile away.